The TMA-2 headphones are developed with professionals - put to the test on stages all over the world.

 The TMA-2 is a modular headphone trusted by artists all over the world.
 Choose from our most popular models or build your own headphones.

-Now in 2020, we continue our innovation in audio product design by seeking out and implementing recycled materials for each component of the headphones, ranging from sustainable Alcantara for ear pads to Ocean Plastic for speaker units.
+We continue to innovate and seek out new recycled and less harmful materials.
+Thereby contributing to both removing waste from the planet and minimizing our carbon footprint.
+Now in 2021 we have focused our innovation in audio product design by implementing responsible materials for each component of the headphones, ranging from sustainable Alcantara for ear pads to recycled materials for speaker units.

 A new short film series with creative direction from Benji B. The series gives exclusive insight into leading artists’ creative process via interviews, performances & tutorial segments.
 First one up is Nubya Garcia, on who Benji B elaborates: "Nubya Garcia is the perfect artist to launch this series, not only one of the most prominent young players and contributors in the current London and worldwide Jazz scene, but an inspiring figure generous enough to share her energy and insight, allowing us a window her process of how to compose for a both for her own instrument and her ensemble too."